mvleest-code/UL-JoplinNoteSearch/README.md

-# Joplin Note Search for Ulauncher
+# Joplin Note Search for uLauncher

-Joplin Note Search lets you browse and create notes in [Joplin](https://joplinapp.org/) directly from the Ulauncher prompt by talking to the Web Clipper API.
+Joplin Note Search lets you browse and create notes in [Joplin](https://joplinapp.org/) directly from the uLauncher prompt by talking to the Web Clipper API.

 ## Features
 - Search Joplin notes with fuzzy matching and quick preview snippets